Julian9B/student_projects/cpp/staircase-designer/description.md

 ### 1.3.
 Plan for code

-We need function, that validates user data, and then calculates dimensions.
+We need function, that validates user data, and calculates dimensions if valid.
 It returns bool defining if it is possible to create such staircase.
 Other variables are sent to function as references and filled inside it.
 We're going to have that function in 'functions.cpp' file.
 In the 'main.cpp' file we're going to get user's input, call the function and return message, based on function's result.

 We are also going to have a file with benchmark tests to check if the function works properly.